-Lord's-day.
-June 15.
+Lord's-day, June 15.
 I was in a dejected spiritless frame, that I could not hold up my head, nor look any body in the face.
 Yet I administered the Lords supper at Mr. Wales's desire; and found myself in a good measure relieved of my pressing load, when I came to ask a blessing on the elements.
 Here God gave me enlargement, and a tenderaffectionate sense of spiritual things: so that it was a season of comfort to me, and I trust, more so to others.
 In the afternoon I preached to a vast multitude from Rev. xxii.
 17. God helped me to offer a testimony for himself, and to leave sinners inexcusable in neglecting his grace.
-I was enabled to speak with such freedom, fluency, and clearness, as commanded the attention of the great.
+I was enabled to speak with .such freedom, fluency, and clearness, as commanded the attention of the great.
 I was extremely tired, in the evening, but enjoyed composure and sweetness.
 June 16.
+I preached again; and God helped me and there was so large an assembly to hear.

+June 16.
 I preached again; and God helped me amazingly, so that this was a refreshing season to my soul and others.
-For ever blessed be God for help afforded at this time, when my body was so weak, and there was so large an assembly to hear."
+For ever blessed be God for help afforded at this time, when my body was so weak,